f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/07-Module.md

 1. The message accepted by the router has a `ValidateMessage` instance
 2. The return type in the serve type is `Return ()`

 To generate a server for which every transaction has these properties, we used the `defaultCheckTx` type class method on the `MessageApi` type.
-This will generate a server of type `VoidReturn MessageApi`, which has the exact same shape as `MessageApi` just will all the return values changed to `Return ()`.
+This will generate a server of type `VoidReturn MessageApi`, which has the exact same shape as `MessageApi` just with all the return values changed to `Return ()`.
 In this paricular case all handlers for `MessageApi` already return `()`, so we have `MessageApi ~ VoidReturn MessageApi` and there's no need to use the `VoidReturn` family in the module type.

 Note the constraint on `r` in the Module's type using the constraint-valued type family `ModuleEffs`.
 In this case it evaluates to the following equivalent set of constraints: